+There are many opportunities for future improvements in the performance of the system.
+We anticipate improvements in accuracy with applications to increasingly stable manufacturing environments, where a fab is dedicated to a particular product, rather than a potpourri of products as is the case with the IBM fab.
+Another direction that could lead to further enhancement is by improving the quality of measurements, or by increasing the sampling rate of wafer measurements.
 Data input for learning, testing and prediction in these implementations was aggregated by wafer.
-Many unit manufacturing processes exhibit significant across wafer non-uniformities.
-In a related but different problem of monitoring and predicting yield, it was reported that some semiconductor yield models show improvements with spatially resolved estimates, e.g. by individual chip or by region (Krueger et al., 2011).
-Yield prediction has been a heavily studied problem in semiconductor literature (Stapper, 1989), (Kumar et al., 2006), (Yeh et al., 2007), (Hu, 2009), (Chien et al., 2013), (Li et al., 2006), (Holden and Serearuno, 2005), (Lee et al., 2000), (Su and Tai-Lin, 2003), where defect data is the primary driver in estimating yield, usually of memory chips.
+Many unit manufacturing processes exhibit significant across-wafer non-uniformities.
+In a related but different problem of monitoring yield, it was reported that some semiconductor yield models show improvements with spatially resolved estimates, e.g. by individual chip or by region [10].
+Yield monitoring has been a heavily studied problem in semiconductor literature [15, 11, 19, 8], where defect data is the primary driver in estimating yield, usually of memory chips.
 In our case however, we had only electrical and physical measurements taken early on in the manufacturing process to estimate microprocessor speed.
 Moreover, we described an online system which runs daily in the fab and adapts to changing dynamics as opposed to a static yield model.
-There has also been work on throughput prediction (Chien et al., 2012) using machine learning models so as to reduce fab cycle times, however this problem is orthogonal to both yield prediction and our work.